 We’ve already written about LMSs for safety training, so in this article, we’ll focus on eLearning for safety training.

-You can get eLearning courses on any number of EHS topics.
-For example, HazCom 2012, lockout-tagout, or other safety/EHS topics you want to train employees about.
+You can get eLearning courses on any number of EHS topics, such as HazCom 2012, lockout-tagout, machine guarding, and all the other safety topics you train on at work.

 You’re probably at least somewhat familiar with eLearning safety content.
 But if not, or if you’re only slightly familiar, here are some features that eLearning courses tend to have: